selfage/datastore_client/README.md

 ## Known issue

-Note that if your Datastore model uses an enum which is defined a package, the generated Datastore model file cannot import that enum properly.
+Note that if your Datastore model uses an enum which is defined in an NPM package, the generated Datastore model file cannot import that enum properly.
 Simplify the example above `task.json` as below.

 ```JSON
 [{